Adventure Aquarium: The South Building

 Many of the animals in the South Building were simply moved to better facilitate traffic flow and the organization of species.
-Some of the new animals in the building include the critically endangered shark ray, Cuvier's dwarf caiman, an electric eel, and stingrays.
-2007's "Don't Just Look – Touch" campaign brought the addition of five new touch exhibits to this building, including a total reconstruction of the original Touch-A-Shark and Meet-A-Creature tanks and the construction of Touch-A-Ray, Touch-A-Jelly, Touch-A-Lobster, and Touch-A-Shrimp tanks in the new Interactive Inlet space on the second floor.
-Adventure Aquarium was one of a few aquariums in the country that allowed its guests to touch moon jellies, northern lobsters, or pink shrimp.
-The lobster, jellyfish, and shrimp touch tanks were removed in a 2012 renovation.
-The renovation turned the second-floor space into a Kids Zone, with exhibits redesigned with younger children in mind.
-It also includes a small play area.
+Some of the new animals in the building include the critically endangered shark ray, Cuvier's dwarf caiman, an electric eel, and bat rays and stingrays.
+In 2007, the "Don't Just Look—Touch" campaign saw the addition of five new hands-on touch-exhibits to the building, including a complete refurbishment of the original “Touch-A-Shark” and “Meet-A-Creature” exhibits, plus the additions of “Touch-A-Ray”, “Touch-A-Jelly”, “Touch-A-Lobster” and “Touch-A-Shrimp” in the new Interactive Inlet area, on the second floor.
+Adventure Aquarium was one of very few facilities in the country that permitted its guests to voluntarily touch moon jellies, northern lobsters, or pink shrimp.
+The lobster, jellyfish, and shrimp touch tanks were subsequently removed during a 2012 renovation.
+That renovation turned the second floor into a “Kids’ Zone”, with exhibits redesigned for the education and entertainment of toddlers and small children.
+It also includes a small oceanic-themed play area.

-The aquarium also houses African penguins in the only outdoor exhibit, Penguin Island, which opened in 1998.
-The enclosure was shut down in 2017 for refurbishment and reopened in 2018.
-This was done to better imitate the natural environment of the species and included heated rock fixtures and a 17,000 gallon tank filled with salt water.
+The aquarium features African penguins in its only outdoor exhibit, “Penguin Island”, which opened in 1998.
+The enclosure was shut down in 2017 for a refurbishment, reopening again in 2018.
+This was to better replicate the natural, South African coastal environment of the penguins, adding heated rock fixtures and a larger, 17k-gallon saltwater pool, with underwater viewing windows.

-The aquarium once had a second outdoor exhibit.
-Called Seal Shores, the enclosure opened with the original aquarium in 1992.
-It housed Harbor seals and Grey seals.
-Seal Shores closed in October 2012, with the resident seals being relocated to the National Zoological Park in Washington, D.C.
-The area has since been turned into a playground called Penguin Park.
+The aquarium once had a second outdoor exhibit, “Seal Shores”; this had originally opened with the aquarium in 1992, and housed harbor and grey seals.
+Seal Shores closed in October 2012, the resident seals being relocated to the National Zoo, Washington, DC.
+The area has since been turned into a playground called “Penguin Park”.

-From June 7 to September 2, 2013, Mighty Mike, an American Alligator from Lake Talquin, Florida, was featured at the Adventure Aquarium.
-He weighed 800 pounds and was 14 feet long.
-Residents discovered Mighty Mike in 2000 and requested that he be killed.
-Instead, a trapper relocated him with the help of local reptile expert, Bruce Schwdick.
-Since then, he served as an animal ambassador, traveling between zoos and aquariums for educational purposes.
+From June 7 to September 2, 2013, “Mighty Mike” (an American alligator from Lake Talquin, Florida) was featured at the Adventure Aquarium.
+The alligator weighed 800 lbs. and was 14’ long.
+Florida residents discovered Mighty Mike in 2000, requesting that he be euthanized.
+Instead, a trapper relocated him, aided by local reptile expert, Bruce Schwdick.
+Since then, he has served as an ambassador animal, traveling between zoos and aquariums for educational purposes.

-Eight Australian blue penguins arrived at the aquarium in 2016 and are located in an exhibit called Little Blue Beach.
-Initially born in the Taronga Zoo in Sydney Australia, they were transferred to the Bronx Zoo then finally to the Adventure Aquarium.
-The enclosure includes a 415-square-foot exhibit as well as a 9,230-gallon, 3-foot-deep saltwater pool.
+Eight Australian little blue penguins arrived at the aquarium in 2016 and are located in an exhibit called Little Blue Beach.
+Initially born at the Taronga Zoo Sydney, Australia, the birds were transferred to the Bronx Zoo for quarantine purposes before finally relocating to the Adventure Aquarium.
+Their enclosure includes a 415-square-foot exhibit as well as a 9,230-gallon, 3-foot-deep saltwater pool.
+Little Blue Beach also has a Laughing kookaburra.

-The aquarium adopted a newly hatched loggerhead sea turtle named Darwin in August 2017 and rehabilitated it for life in the wild.
+The aquarium rescued and rehabilitated a hatchling loggerhead sea turtle named Darwin in August 2017 and prepared it for life in the wild.
 The turtle was released in the fall of that year.